Foreign Exchange Guide to East Timor

 - Travelling in East Timor - currency & money saving tips

-- Buying United States dollar cash online - travel money for East Timor
+- Buying U.S. dollar cash online - travel money for East Timor

-- Sending money to East Timor - save on United States dollar bank transfers to East Timor
+- Sending money to East Timor - save on U.S. dollar bank transfers to East Timor

-Currency and money saving tips for East Timor
+Travel, Currency and Money saving tips for East Timor

 The Democratic Republic of Timor-Leste is commonly known as East Timor.
 One of the world’s newest countries (Timor-Leste became the first new sovereign state of the 21st century on 20 May 2002 when it achieved independence from Indonesia) its tourism industry is still in its infancy.
 Clashes between security services and groups challenging the government mean travel to much of the eastern side of the country is discouraged by both the Timor-Leste and Australian authorities.